YinHK-gameDev/unity-learn/lighting/lighting settings asset.md

 #### Subtractive
-In Subtractive Lighting Mode, all Mixed Lights in your Scene provide baked direct and indirect lighting.
-Unity bakes shadows cast by static GameObjects into the lightmaps
+In **Subtractive Lighting Mode**, all Mixed Lights in your Scene provide **baked direct and indirect lighting**.
+Unity bakes shadows **cast by static GameObjects into the lightmaps**.
-.
 In addition to the baked shadows, one Directional Light, known as the Main Directional Light, provides real-time shadows for dynamic GameObjects.

-Because shadows are baked into the lightmaps, Unity doesn’t have the information it needs to accurately combine baked and real-time shadows at runtime.
+Because **shadows are baked into the lightmaps**, Unity doesn’t have the information it needs to accurately combine baked and real-time shadows at runtime.
 Instead, Unity provides a Realtime Shadow Color for reducing the contribution from the lightmap to create the illusion of a correct blend between baked and real-time shadows.
 You can also tweak the color to achieve a certain artistic style.

 https://docs.unity3d.com/Manual/LightMode-Mixed-Subtractive.html